chocrates-test-org/sturdy-octo-succotash/README.md

 ### :keyboard: Activity: Add a Javascript file and start writing code

-1. From inside the codespace in the VS Code explorer window, create a new file.
+1. From inside the editor in the VS Code explorer window, create a new file.

-> **Note**:
-> If you closed the Codespace from above, please open it back up or create a new Codespace.

 2. Name the file `skills.js`
 3. Verify your new file looks like:
    ![Screen Shot 2023-03-09 at 9 21 34 AM](https://user-images.githubusercontent.com/26442605/224105906-d1beb531-b747-4c7a-85ba-a12526488422.png)